 The award-winning Executive Lounge at the Jerusalem David Citadel hotel is an adults-only concierge-level lounge, offering a range of complimentary benefits in a relaxed environment.

-The exclusive lounge serves a breakfast buffet between 7:00 – 11:00 am and a selection of Hors d’ Oeuvres from noon to 10 pm.
+The exclusive lounge serves a breakfast buffet and a selection of Hors d’ Oeuvres.
 Light dining and hot and cold beverages are available throughout the day, along with complimentary newspapers and magazines from around the world, complimentary high-speed Wi-Fi, and a full range of business facilities.

 A separated area provides the perfect space for hosting private business meetings, making it a top choice for dignitaries to meet in a more intimate atmosphere.